demohpj/xipu/README.md

 │   └── src        # Source code of the XiPC Emulator.
 ├── fonts          # Fonts used in desktop GUI applications.
 ├── fs             # File system generator needed by the real XiPC and the XiPC Emulator.
+├── fw
+│   ├── doc        # Documentation of the IO Board to make by Doxygen.
-├── fw             # Source code of the firmware for the IO Board.
+│   └── src        # Source code of the firmware for the IO Board.
 ├── ide
 │   ├── geany      # IDE configuration to support assembler for the XiPU.
 │   └── qtcreator  # IDE configuration for code rules.